jambonz/jambonz-docs/docs/jambonz.md

 Refer to the [Example messages](#example-messages) section to see further details.

 ## Initial state of incoming calls
 When the jambonz platform receives a new incoming call, it responds 100 Trying to the INVITE but does not automatically answer the call.
 It is up to your application to decide how to finally respond to the INVITE.
+You have some choices here.

 Your application can:

 - answer the call, which connects the call to a media endpoint that can perform IVR functions on the call,
-- outdial a new call, and bridge the two calls together,
+- outdial a new call, and bridge the two calls together (i.e use the dial verb),
 - reject the call, with a specified SIP status code and reason,
-- redirect the call (i.e. generating a SIP 302 response), or
+- redirect the call (i.e. generating a SIP 302 response back to the caller), or
-- establish an early media connection without answering the call.
+- establish an early media connection and play audio to the caller without answering the call.

 The last is interesting and worthy of further comment.
 The intent is to let you play audio to callers without necessarily answering the call.
 You signal this by including an "earlyMedia" property with a value of true in the application.
 When receiving this, the jambonz core will create an early media connection (183 Session Progress) if possible, as shown in the example below.